sirin-koca/Machine-Learning-Projects/README.md

 # Projects in this series:

 ## Project 1: Iris Flower Classification
-- *Description*: This is a classic beginner project where you classify iris flowers into three species (Setosa, Versicolor, and Virginica) based on the length and width of their sepals and petals.
+- *Description*: According to my reserach this is a classic beginner project where we classify iris flowers into three species (Setosa, Versicolor, and Virginica) based on the length and width of their sepals and petals.
 - *Learning Outcomes*: Understanding classification problems.
 Familiarity with basic algorithms like k-Nearest Neighbors (k-NN), Decision Trees, and Logistic Regression.
 - *Challenges*:
 - *Dataset*: Iris Dataset